rohanurkude28/BigDataTechStackConcepts/Spark.md

 Partitioning can bring enormous performance gains, especially in the face of operations that may cause shuffles.
 The basic intuition is that if you can somehow optimize for data locality, then you can prevent a lot of network traffic from even happening.

-## Lineages

- - Computation on RDDs are represented as lineage graph; a Directed Acyclic Graph (DAG) representing the computation done on the RDD
- - Recovering from failures by recomputing lost partitions from Lineage Graphs
- - Fault tolerant without having to write data to disk

-## DAG : TODO

 ## Structure vs Unstructured Data